-This report provides the detailed results provided by teachers, administrators, and other school staff on each question in your 2020-21 administration of the California School Staff Survey (CSSS), presented in tables organized by topic.
+This report provides the detailed results provided by teachers, administrators, and other school staff on each question in your 2021-22 administration of the California School Staff Survey (CSSS), presented in tables organized by topic.

 The CSSS, along with its companion student and parent surveys-the California Healthy Kids Survey (CHKS) and the California School Parent Survey (CSPS)-form the California Department of Education's California School Climate, Health, and Learning Surveys (CalSCHLS) System.
-CalSCHLS is the largest, most comprehensive effort in the nation to regularly assess students, staff, and parents at the local level to provide key data on school climate and safety, learning supports and barriers, and stakeholder engagement, as well as youth development, health, and well-being.
-Exhibit 1, at the end of the Preface, presents the major school-related domains and constructs assessed by CalSCHLS.
+CalSCHLS is the largest, most comprehensive state effort in the nation to regularly assess students, staff, and parents to provide key data on school climate and safety, learning supports and barriers, and stakeholder engagement, as well as youth development, health, and well-being.
+Exhibit 1, at the end of the Preface, presents the major domains and constructs assessed by CalSCHLS.

-These surveys grew out of the California Department of Education's (CDE) commitment to helping schools promote the successful cognitive, social, emotional, and physical development of all students; create more positive, engaging school environments; and ensure college and career readiness.
+These surveys grew out of the California Department of Education's (CDE) commitment to helping schools create more positive, safe, supportive, and engaging environments and to promoting the successful cognitive, social, emotional, and physical development of all students.
 They provide a wealth of information to guide school improvement and Local Control and Accountability Plan (LCAP) efforts, particularly in regard to the state priorities of enhancing school climate, pupil engagement, parent involvement, and addressing the needs of vulnerable groups.